erc-dharma/mahabharata/readme.md

 # ସାରଳା ମହାଭାରତ: Sāraḷā Dāsa's Mahābhārata
+# Notes by Arlo Griffiths and Michaël Meyer, February 2024

 Scans of Arttaballabha Mohanty's edition are available at https://archive.org/details/odia-mahabharata.

 The edition was scanned in 2008 at Leiden University by Arlo Griffiths with the help of Shila Schoots.
 Based on these scans, the edition was rekeyed 2009 by typists based in South India whose work was coordinated by Thomas Malten.
-The work was done at the time with a low budget and left a lot to be desired.
-It has remained dormant for nearly 15 years and is now gradually being cleaned up.
+The work was done at the time with a low budget furnished by Arlo Griffiths and left a lot to be desired.
+It has remained dormant for nearly 15 years and has now (Febr.
+2024) started to be gradually cleaned up.

-Vol. 2 is missing from scans but is available in plain text.
+For reasons we cannot reconstruct, vol. 2 is missing from scans but is available in plain text.

 Portions of the text are missing in the plain text version: